Francisco Solano López: Presidency

 After taking office, López opted to continue most of the policies of economic protectionism and internal development adopted by his predecessors.
 However, he broke sharply with the traditional policy of strict isolationism in foreign affairs that was favoured by previous Paraguayan leaders.
-López instead embarked on a more activist approach to international policy.
+López instead embarked on a more activist approach to international relations.
 He had, as his great ambition, to position Paraguay as a credible "third force" in the ongoing rivalry between Argentina and the Empire of Brazil over control of the Rio de la Plata Basin.

 López wanted Paraguay to compete with the continent's major powers in the struggle for spoils and regional dominance.
 In pursuit of this goal, López sought to organize the region's smaller nations into a political coalition designed to offset the power and influence of the Brazilians and the Argentines.
 López found an eager ally in Uruguayan President Bernardo Berro, another leader whose country was frequently menaced by the various intrigues of the continent's two great powers.
 Berro and López quickly concluded an alliance, and López began a massive expansion and reorganization of the Paraguayan military, introducing mandatory military service for all men along with other reforms.

-Under López, Paraguay grew to possess one of the best-trained but ill-equipped military in the region.
+Under López, Paraguay grew to possess one of the best-trained, but most ill-equipped, militaries in the region.
 He bought new weapons from France and England but they failed to arrive because of the blockade imposed by the allies when the war broke out.